Charles Mackerras

-Sir Alan Charles MacLaurin Mackerras (/məˈkɛrəs/; (17 November 1925 – 14 July 2010) was an American-born Australian conductor.
+Sir Alan Charles MacLaurin Mackerras (/məˈkɛrəs/; (17 November 1925 – 14 July 2010) was an American-born Australian conductor who lived for most of his adult life in London.
+(Note: Simeone and Tyrrell (2015) give Notting Hill Gate (p.xviii), Finchley, Southgate (p.xix), and from 1969 St John's Wood (p.xx), as his London homes.)
 He was an authority on the operas of Janáček and Mozart, and the comic operas of Gilbert and Sullivan.
-He was long associated with the English National Opera (and its predecessor) and Welsh National Opera and was the first Australian chief conductor of the Sydney Symphony Orchestra.
-He also specialized in Czech music as a whole, producing many recordings for the Czech label Supraphon.
+He was long associated with the English National Opera (and its predecessor) and Welsh National Opera, and was the first Australian chief conductor of the Sydney Symphony Orchestra.
+He also specialized in Czech music as a whole, and his discography includes many recordings for the Czech label Supraphon among other labels.
+The New Grove Dictionary of Opera states that "his influence on the British opera scene, as a conductor both scholarly and mettlesome, has been significant".

 Early life and education

 Mackerras was born in Schenectady, New York, to Australian parents, Alan Mackerras and Catherine MacLaurin.
 His father was an electrical engineer and a Quaker.
 Mackerras grew up in a musical family and his mother was immensely cultured.
 In 1928, when Charles was aged two, the family returned to Sydney.
 They initially lived in the suburb of Rose Bay, and in 1933 they moved to the then semi-rural suburb of Turramurra.
 Mackerras was the eldest of seven children.
 His siblings were Alastair (1928–99), Neil (1930–87), Joan (1934–2020), Elisabeth (b.
 1937) and twins Malcolm and Colin (b.
 1939).
 They are descendants of the pioneer Australian-Jewish composer and musician Isaac Nathan.
 Mackerras studied violin at the age of seven and later the flute.
 He was setting poems to music at eight and wrote a piano concerto when he was 12.

 Mackerras initially attended his father's alma mater, Sydney Grammar School, and also St Aloysius College in Sydney.
 While at Sydney Grammar, he showed a precocious talent by composing operas and conducting student performances in his early teens, but his non-musical studies suffered.
 At the all-male St Aloysius, he participated in the school's Gilbert and Sullivan productions, playing the roles of Kate in The Pirates of Penzance, Leila in Iolanthe and Ko-Ko in The Mikado.
 Unconvinced that music was a viable profession, his parents removed the young Mackerras from temptation by sending him to board at The King's School.
 The school's focus on sport and discipline led the young artist to run away several times, and he was eventually expelled.
 At age 16, Mackerras studied oboe, piano and composition at the NSW State Conservatorium of Music.
 He earned additional income from writing orchestral scores from recordings.